Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

-* The degree of depth and inclusiveness of stillness starts inside the whole body.
+* The degree of depth and inclusiveness of stillness inside your whole body.

-* Stillness expands from whole body, to global, to infinite, or all of them at once.
+* Stillness expands from whole body, to global, to infinite, to all of them at once.

-* A particular tide expresses out of a specific matching depth of stillness.
+* A particular tide expresses out of a specific depth of stillness.